-Feeling overwhelmed about exams?
-You’re not alone — but don’t panic!
+Feeling a bit overwhelmed with exams?
+You’re definitely not alone — but don’t let it get to you!

-Whether you’re preparing for GCSEs, A-Levels, or any other assessments, these exam stress tips and revision techniques will help you stay focused, calm and confident.
+Whether you’re preparing for GCSEs, A-Levels, or any other tests, these tips for handling exam stress and effective revision strategies will help you stay focused, calm and confident.

 Why Your Brain Needs You

-Did you know your brain processes and interprets all your senses, initiates movement, controls behaviour and is the centre of intelligence?
-It’s the most important organ you have.
-With all these jobs to do and without a break, your brain needs your full support during exam periods or times of stress (any types of stress).
+Did you know that your brain is responsible for processing all your senses, initiating movement, controlling behavior, and serving as the center of your intelligence?
+It’s your most crucial organ!
+With all these tasks to juggle and no breaks, your brain needs your full support during exam times or any stressful situations.

-We’ve selected some self-help guides and websites (see below) that you may find useful.
-In the meantime, here are our simple but effective top tips for exam revision.
+We’ve gathered some self-help guides and websites (see below) that could be really useful for you.
+In the meantime, here are our simple yet effective top tips for exam revision.

-Whether you’re preparing for GCSEs, A-Levels, or any other assessments, these exam stress tips and revision techniques will help you stay focused, calm and confident.
+Whether you’re preparing for GCSEs, A-Levels, or any other tests, these tips for handling exam stress and effective revision strategies will help you stay focused, calm and confident.

 Why Your Brain Needs You

-Did you know your brain processes and interprets all your senses, initiates movement, controls behaviour and is the centre of intelligence?
-It’s the most important organ you have.
-With all these jobs to do and without a break, your brain needs your full support during exam periods or times of stress (any types of stress).
+Did you know that your brain is responsible for processing all your senses, initiating movement, controlling behavior, and serving as the center of your intelligence?
+It’s your most crucial organ!
+With all these tasks to juggle and no breaks, your brain needs your full support during exam times or any stressful situations.

-We’ve selected some self-help guides and websites (see below) that you may find useful.
-In the meantime, here are our simple but effective top tips for exam revision.
+We’ve gathered some self-help guides and websites (see below) that could be really useful for you.
+In the meantime, here are our simple yet effective top tips for exam revision.

 Top Exam Revision & Stress-Busting Tips: